schmm2/kiri-docs/docs/architecture.md

 ## Azure

 On the following diagram are all components which will be deployed to Azure.
 Those components are all needed for kiri to function.
-The Git repositories are stored on Github.

 <img width=700px src="https://github.com/schmm2/kiri-docs/raw/main/docs/img/kiri-architecture.jpg?raw=true">

 ## Code

-The kiri project codebase is separated into several repositories
+The kiri project codebase is separated into several repositories.
+The Git repositories are stored on Github.

 - Frontend Application [kiri-app](https://github.com/schmm2/kiri-app)
 - Backend Function App [kiri-backend](https://github.com/schmm2/kiri-backend)